FirstLight1/cardmarket-autologin/README.md

 ## Installation
 1. Download from Chrome Web Store:
-2. Or install from source (see Development section)
+2. Or install from source

 ## Security
 - Uses Web Crypto API for encryption